Are Brugmansia Angels Trumpets Poisonous Or Toxic?

 What Are The Symptoms Of Angel Flowers Poisoning?

-Poisoning may occur if the residue from Angel’s Trumpet plant enters the gastrointestinal tract or the bloodstream either through mucous membranes absorption or ingestion of any part of the plant.
+Poisoning may occur if the residue from Angel’s Trumpet plant enters the gastrointestinal tract or the bloodstream either through mucous membrane absorption or ingestion of any part of the plant.

-It will result in severe side effects, including:
+It will result in severe angel’s trumpet plant side effects, including:

-Children might develop dilated pupils and temporary blurred vision after coming in contact or ingesting any parts of the plant.
+Children might develop dilated pupils and temporary blurred vision after contacting or ingesting any parts of the plant.

-It is crucial to get immediate medical attention once the symptoms start showing, especially if a human or pet has been in recent contact with this plant.
+It is crucial to get immediate medical attention once symptoms start showing, especially if a human or pet has recently contacted this plant.

 If left untreated, it may result in convulsions, paralysis, coma, or even death.